ChahnaP/ProkEukModel/README.md

 # ProkEukModel
-I am designing a machine learning model that can predict if a DNA read is Prokaryotic or Eukaryotic based on AT and 3-mer content of the DNA.
+I am designing a machine learning model that can predict if a DNA read is Prokaryotic or Eukaryotic based on AT and 3-mer content of the DNA.The DownloadingOrganismsNCBI file was used to download DNA sequences of a mass list of organisms.
+The boiler_plate_sample_revised code is used to calculate the AT and 3-mer content of the DNA sequences.
+The ProkEukSciKit code file is used for conducting 10 fold cross validation and feature selection on the training data set which includes the AT and 3-mer content (the features) of 750,000 reads of DNA (half of the reads prokaryotic, other half eukaryotic).